 A holster type that did see fair usage in the Old West was the shoulder holster.
 Contrary to popular belief, shoulder rigs were not products of the gangster era of the Roaring Twenties.
 Rather, their roots lie with the gunfighters of the Old West—on both sides of the law.
-Shoulder holsters allowed Western shooters going “well heeled” without attracting unwanted attention.
+Shoulder holsters allowed Western shooters to go “well-heeled” without attracting unwanted attention.

 The most common type of shoulder rig used on the frontier, believed to be the earliest style, was the “Texas pattern,” which made its debut sometime during the late 1870s.
 Texas gunman Ben Thompson packed his pistol in such a manner.
 This style of shoulder holster consisted of a contoured and pliable, half-pouch, single-ply leather scabbard sewn (sometimes also riveted) to a heavier, two-ply back panel.
 The rig relied on a looped shoulder strap, and often a narrower strap affixed to the lower portion of both sides of the harness to secure it in place.
 Most trousers lacked belt loops, so the rig featured no securing strap connected to the toe of the holster.
 This made drawing a slower, two-hand proposition.
 A savvy gunman could carry his revolver partially withdrawn if trouble appeared forthcoming.